 Tigers can be represented in many ways, and your artwork can include other imagery to add to the overall meaning.
 A popular way to do this is by including flowers, which can either be a filler for a bigger piece or could have meaning on their own.
 In general, flower tattoos represent life, love, and growth.
 When combined with a tiger, this can add a softness to your piece and create an interesting contrast between a powerful animal and a delicate flower.
 The bloom you choose will have its unique symbolism; for example, the cherry blossom is linked with impermanence and love, whereas the lotus represents spiritual enlightenment, resilience, and strength.
 There are also several styles to choose from, including realistic portrayals.
-Or for those who like bold artwork, the Japanese or Chinese tattoos, or American Traditional techniques.
+Or for those who like bold artwork, Japanese or Chinese tattoos, or American Traditional techniques.

 25. Tiger Foot Tattoo

 Foot tattoos are easy to cover up or show off, which is why many people are drawn to this placement.
 You can see your design every day, but you do not have to put it on display if you do not want to.
 This is appealing if you work in a corporate environment.
 Or wish to get inked with a personal and deeply meaningful piece.
 Ink here can hurt because of the proximity to bone and thin skin, and healing time can be complicated.
-You will not be able to wear footwear for several days to avoid friction and prevent the risk of irritation or infection.
-Tattoos here also fade faster than other locations because they rub against socks and shoes.
+You cannot wear footwear for several days to avoid friction and prevent the risk of irritation or infection.
+Tattoos here also fade faster than in other locations because they rub against socks and shoes.
 That said, if you feel the pros outweigh the cons, your tiger artwork will look fantastic here.

 26. Tiger Forearm Tattoo

 One of the best locations for body art is the forearm.
-A forearm tattoo is an attractive placement for several reasons; it is visible but easy to cover up, and the area is big enough to allow for a detailed piece, but small designs work just as well.
+A forearm tattoo is attractive for several reasons; it is visible but easy to cover up, and the area is big enough to allow for a detailed piece, but small designs work just as well.
 It is also low on the tattoo pain chart scale because of the thick skin, muscle, and fat.
 The forearm is ideal for your first tattoo and a great way to ease into body art.
-The tiger is a beautiful and symbolic animal, and this spot allows you to look at your design every day, reminding yourself why you chose to get it.
+The tiger is a beautiful and symbolic animal, and this spot allows you to look at your design daily, reminding yourself why you chose to get it.

 27. Tiger Geometric Tattoo